 Prince, Glover, & Hayes

-Josh currently has a lead role on behalf of the State of Alabama in the National Prescription Opiate Litigation MDL 2804.
+Josh currently serves in a lead role on behalf of the State of Alabama, as well as numerous cities and counties, in Alabama’s opioid litigation - in both Alabama state court and in the National Prescription Opiate Litigation MDL 2804.
 This nationwide litigation seeks to hold the manufacturers and distributors of opioids responsible for the opioid use disorder epidemic that has stricken our nation.
 Alabama has been particularly hard-hit and Josh is honored to have been appointed as a Deputy Attorney General by Attorney General Steve Marshall as the state seeks to recoup its losses and provide for the future of dealing with this crisis.

 OUTSIDE THE OFFICE

+Josh serves as an elected member of the Board of Bar Commissioners (representing the Sixth Judicial Circuit), which is the policy-making and governance arm of the Alabama State Bar.
+In 2023, in recognition of his outstanding dedication to his profession and community, Josh was named as a Fellow by the Alabama Law Foundation, a honor limited to no more than 1% of Alabama State Bar members.
 Josh is a Charter Member of the Advocates of Justice Fund Society, which raises money for the Alabama Civil Justice Foundation, the charitable arm of the Alabama Association for Justice.
-He is also the current President of the Board of Directors for the Alabama Civil Justice Foundation.
+He is a past-President of the Board of Directors for the Alabama Civil Justice Foundation.
 Josh is a member of the prestigious Multi-Million Dollar Advocates Forum, a distinction shared by only 1,000 lawyers in the United States.

 In 2013, Josh was awarded the Inaugural Gregory S. Cusimano Award by the Alabama Association for Justice’s Emerging Leaders Caucus for his work as Chair of ALAJ’s Emerging Leaders’ Caucus.
 Josh further contributes to the community through pro bono work offered by the Alabama Bar Association’s Volunteer Lawyers Program.